El Dandy: Empresa Mexicana de Lucha Libre / Consejo Mundial de Lucha Libre (1982–1998)

-After showing his skills in Guadalajara, representatives from Empresa Mexicana de Lucha Libre (EMLL), Mexico's largest professional wrestling promotion invited him to Mexico City to work for EMLL.
-Gutiérrez credited Mocho Cota and Herodes for getting him to Mexico City and also helping him out.
-Early in his EMLL career, Gutiérrez had to wash clothes for several wrestlers to earn enough money for food.

-El Dandy won his first Championship on July 31, 1982, as he defeated El Modulo to win the Mexican National Featherweight Championship.
+Shortly after, Empresa Mexicana de Lucha Libre (EMLL) representatives invited Gutiérrez to Mexico City to work for them; he credited Mocho Cota and Herodes for getting him there.
+Early in his EMLL career, he had to wash clothes for several wrestlers to earn enough money for food.
+El Dandy won his first championship on July 31, 1982, defeating El Modulo for the Mexican National Featherweight Championship.
 His 175-day reign ended when Pequeño Solin defeated him on January 22, 1983.
-Two weeks after losing the championship, El Dandy won his first lucha de apuestas ("bet match") against El Guerrero and, as a result, El Guerrero was shaved bald.
-In Lucha libre a Lucha de Apuestas victory is considered more prestigious than championship wins.
-The following year, on December 6, El Dandy defeated Gran Cochisse in a Lucha de Apuestas, continuing his rise up the ranks of CMLL.
-By late 1984 El Dandy began teaming with Fuerza Guerrera and Talisman on a regular basis, forming a trio known as Los Bravos ("The Brave").
-Los Bravos defeated Los Destructores (Lemús II, Tony Arce, and Vulcano) in a lucha de apuestas, winning the mask of Lemus II and the hair of Arce and Vulcano).
-On September 1, 1985, EMLL decided to have El Dandy defeat Américo Rocca to win the Mexican National Welterweight Championship.
-A total of 77 days later, El Dandy won the NWA World Welterweight Championship, and, in the process, relinquished the lower ranking Mexican National title.
+Two weeks later, El Dandy won his first Lucha de Apuestas ("bet match", considered more prestigious than a championship win in lucha libre) against El Guerrero, who was shaved bald as a result.
+By 1984, El Dandy formed the trio Los Bravos ("The Braves") with Fuerza Guerrera and Talisman.
+They defeated Los Destructores (Lemús II, Tony Arce, and Vulcano) in a Lucha de Apuestas on July 5, winning the mask of Lemus II and hair of Arce and Vulcano.
+On September 1, 1985, El Dandy defeated Américo Rocca to win the Mexican National Welterweight Championship.
+He won the NWA World Welterweight Championship 77 days later and, in the process, relinquished the lower ranking Mexican National title.
 His 141-day reign was ended by Javier Cruz, as part of a long-running storyline feud between the two.
-El Dandy regained the championship on August 24, holding it for 70 days before losing it to Américo Rocca.
+El Dandy regained the championship on August 24, holding it for 70 days before losing it to Rocca.